CCurl/r4/README.md

 ## Locals

 r4 allocates 10 local variables (0-9) per function call.
-They are referred to, and have the same operations, like registers (r,s,i,d).
+They are referred to like registers and have the same operations (r,s,i,d).
 For example, i4 increments local #4.

 ## WiFi support

-Some boards, for example the ESP8266, support WiFi.
+Some boards, (eg - the ESP8266), support WiFi.
 For those boards, the __WIFI__ directive can be #defined to enable the boards WiFi.
+This adds additional opcodes.

 Note that those boards usually also have watchdogs that need to be enabled via the __WATCHDOG__ #define.

 ## LittleFS support